AIGAdc/dcdesignweek.org/_events-dcdw/shaolin-jazz-and-globe-posters.md

   featured-event-message: 'Wowza!
 Check it!
 This is rad! '
 event:
   date: 2019-09-20 18:00:00 -04:00
-  description: Join AIGA DC & DC Design Week as we celebrate the start of DC Design
-    Week 2019 with music from Shaolin Jazz and an exhibition with Globe Posters at Big Chief in Ivy City!
   image: "/uploads/event-opening-party.jpg"
   start-time: 6:00 PM
   end-time: 9:00 PM